AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 * `find Betsy` followed by `edit 1 p/91234567` edits the phone number of the 1st donor in the result of the `find` command.

-### ⚠️ Deleting a donor: `delete`
+### Deleting a donor: `delete`

-Let's say you added someone to BloodNet on accident.
-That's alright!
-This command can be used to delete a specified donor from the BloodNet system.
+This command deletes a specified donor from the BloodNet system.

 Format: `delete DONOR_LIST_INDEX`